poopoothegorilla/fastframe/README.md

 ## Benchmarks

-Some of the benchmarks show where columnar / arrow based computation are benificial.
+Some of the benchmarks show where columnar / arrow based computation are beneficial.

 https://github.com/poopoothegorilla/fastframe/wiki/Benchmarks:-Series